tomeshnet/toronto-community-network-docs/src/network/supernode1.md

 ### Antenna 1

-Antenna 1 is an [Ubiquiti LAP-120](https://www.ui.com/airmax/liteap-ac/) mounted on the west arm of the building, on the south side of the roof, colocated with Cisco on their mounts.
+Antenna 1 is a [Ubiquiti LAP-120](https://www.ui.com/airmax/liteap-ac/) mounted on the west arm of the building, on the south side of the roof, colocated with Cisco on their mounts.
 The antenna is facing south.

 ![image](images/supernode1-hardware-antenna1.jpg)

 ### Antenna 2

-Antenna 2 is an Ubiquiti LAP-120 mounted on the south arm of the building, on the east side of the roof, colocated with Cisco on their mounts.
+Antenna 2 is a Ubiquiti LAP-120 mounted on the south arm of the building, on the east side of the roof, colocated with Cisco on their mounts.
 The antenna is facing east.

 ![image](images/supernode1-hardware-antenna2.jpg)

 ### Router 1

-Router 1 is an [Ubiquiti EdgeRouter X-SFP](https://www.ui.com/edgemax/edgerouter-x-sfp/) mounted inside the Cisco cabinet in the ballast room.
-It is connected to the exit node over a L2TP tunnel using UDP.
+Router 1 is a [Ubiquiti EdgeRouter X-SFP](https://www.ui.com/edgemax/edgerouter-x-sfp/) mounted inside the Cisco cabinet in the ballast room.
+It's connected to the exit node over a L2TP tunnel using UDP.

 Router is configured with a static IP and only routes to the exit node and a secondary VPS server.
 The secondary VPS is used to provide an OpenVPN tunnel for secure remote management of the device.